janraasch/janraaschcom/content/resume.md

 Roles: Fullstack Web-Developer.
 Project Manager.
 Business Strategist.
 Sales Agent.
 Marketeer.

-During my time at tevim, we were a tight nit agency/team of five experienced software developers, so everybody had the opportunity (and responsibility) to chip in on different roles.
+During my time at tevim, we were a tight-knit agency/team of five experienced software developers, so everybody had the opportunity (and responsibility) to chip in on different roles.
 There was a lot of room for personal development and knowledge sharing all whilst working very closely with a range of different customers.

 I led workshops for distilling the product value proposition to work on in the early stages of web software MVPs.